nyorain/vil/docs/own/done.md

+- [x] use mustMoveUnset everywhere a handle might outlive its api side lifetime
 - [x] improve matching of common commands, e.g. BarrierCmd.
       Returns 0 if they have nothing in command (except second-tier data like dependencyFlags or something).
 There should be at least